bikashkumars/aws-architect/networking/readme.md

 If Internet Gateway is attached, then its called Public subnet.

 If Internet Gateway is not attached, then its called Private subnet.

+1 Subnet can have only 1 NACL attached.
+Bydefault Custom NACL blocks inbound and outbound traffic.